khongks/kafkaconnect-jdbc/README.md

    ```
    $ ./create-table.sh
    ```
+  where parameters are:
+  - PG_TABLE_NAME: Name of the table to be created for Source.
+Default is `customers`.
+  - PG_DATABASE_NAME: Database name.
+Default is `demo`.
+  - PG_INSTANCE_NAME: Instance name of PostgreSQL database.
+Default is `postgresql`.
+  - PG_NAMESPACE: Namespace where PostgreSQL database is installed.
+Default is `postgresql`.

 1. You need to create a KafkaUser for `SCRAM-SHA-512` authentication (needed for external access).
 Use the `kafkausear-kafka-client` file.
    ```